grisha/grisha.github.com/source/_posts/2016-08-04-data-points.markdown

 One way to think about it is that the incomplete step is an empty swimming pool as wide as 1 step, into which we dump blocks of water.
-The first data point dumps a 2.0 x 0.25 block of water, which fills the pool to 0.5.
-The second data point dumps a 3.0 x 0.50 block, which raises the water another 1.5 to 2.0.
-The last data point dumps a 1.0 x 0.25 block which raises it to the final value of 2.25.
+The first data point dumps a 2.0 &times; 0.25 block of water, which fills the pool to 0.5.
+The second data point dumps a 3.0 &times; 0.50 block, which raises the water another 1.5 to 2.0.
+The last data point dumps a 1.0 &times; 0.25 block which raises it to the final value of 2.25.
 Compare this with Graphite which would simply discard the first two data points and we are left with 1.0 as the final value.